What Road Are You Traveling?

 For this writing, we will call the choice the high road and the low road to follow the poem at the end.

 Moral decisions that are based on the positive energy of caring, love, honesty, understanding etc are made on the high road.

 Whereas the moral decisions that don’t quite measure up lying, cheating, intolerance, rigidity, hate or judgment are found on the low road.

 It has always been peculiar that there is no middle ground in most cases.
 Either you are traveling the high road or the low road the middle road is like riding on a picket fence, hard to get there and harder to maintain your balance.

-“I’ll only do this just this once.” you say, with a froth of good intentions on your mind.
-But it’s a funny thing about traveling the low road, once you get on it it is harder to get back up than we ever might imagine.
+“I’ll only do this just this once,” you say, with a froth of good intentions on your mind.
+But it’s a funny thing about traveling the low road, once you get that path it is harder to get back up than we ever might imagine.

 The high road, may indeed at times appear difficult, I wish I could say that I always clung to it.
 I haven’t and have paid the price dearly.
 As I get older, though, I strive for the high road, more and more.
 In almost everything I do.